Surgical Procedures: Surgery and Staging for Bladder Cancer

 Surgical procedures used to treat bladder cancer include:

 Transurethral Resection of Bladder Tumor (TURBT) or Transurethral Resection with fulguration: A cystoscopy is done.
 An electrically charged loop or laser is used to remove cancer on the inner layer of the bladder.

 Partial Cystectomy (Segmental Cystectomy): The area of cancer and a small surrounding area are removed.
 Some lymph nodes may be removed.
-This is used for cancer that has invaded the bladder wall, but is low-grade in nature.
+This is used for cancer that has invaded the bladder wall but is low-grade in nature.

 Radical Cystectomy: The whole bladder and any organs or lymph nodes affected are removed.
 Men may need the removal of the prostate and seminal vesicles.
-Women may need removal of the uterus, cervix, ovaries, fallopian tubes and a portion of the vagina.
+Women may need the removal of the uterus, cervix, ovaries, fallopian tubes, and a portion of the vagina.
 This will require a urinary diversion (alternate route for urine to leave the body).
 A radical cystectomy can be done with one large incision (called an open procedure) or laparoscopically, in which several small incisions are used.
 Robotic technology may also be used.

 Urinary Diversion: This surgery makes a new way for urine to be stored and removed from the body.
-Methods include a urinary conduit, cutaneous urinary diversion or creation of a neobladder.
+Methods include a urinary conduit, cutaneous urinary diversion, or creation of a neobladder.